 Conclusion

-Summary: the Jonahic repertoire across the surahs
+Summary: the Jonah (peace be upon him) repertoire across the surahs

-| Surah | Function of Jonah | Key verses |
+| Surah | Function of Jonah (peace be upon him) | Key verses |

 |---|---|---|

-| Yunus (10) | The people of Jonah as temporal exception: faith that still avails before closure | 10:91, 10:98 |
+| Yunus (peace be upon him) (10) | The people of Jonah (peace be upon him) as temporal exception: faith that still avails before closure | 10:91, 10:98 |

 | al-Anbiya’ (21) | Dhu n-Nun as law of constriction, purified cry, and deliverance generalizable to all believers | 21:87–88 |

-| as-Saffat (37) | The complete narrative: flight, lots, whale, prior tasbih, shore, healing, recommissioning toward a people who believe | 37:139–148 |
+| as-Saffat (37) | The complete narrative: flight, lots, fish, already-present tasbih, shore, healing, recommissioning toward a people who believe | 37:139–148 |

 | al-Qalam (68) | Sahib al-Hut as prophetic warning against impatience under suffocation | 68:48–50 |